 Recognizing Depression in Children and Teens

-Maybe your ten-year-old is the class bully.
+Maybe your 10-year-old is the class bully.
 Or your teenage daughter ignores her curfew.
 These actions might be normal signs of growing up.
 But they also may signal depression.
 Depression is a serious problem in both children and teens.
 But treatment can help.

 What is depression?